etheleon/data-science-for-fun/README.md

-# Study-Data-Science
+# Data Science Practical
 - Basic Titanic project in differenct aspects
-- Image Analysis CS301
+- Containerized Model - wrap a simple Iris model into API with Flask and Docker